karllhughes/portable-cto-book-1/1-personal-efficiency/4-fear.md

 Finally, I am honest with my teammates in one-on-ones and group settings.
 When I don't know the best decision to make, I tell them.
 This is a sign of humanity, not weakness, and it increases their empathy for you as a leader.
 It also gives them a chance to step up and help you out if they know you feel a bit overwhelmed.

 ## Uncertainty

+Leaders often must make decisions with incomplete information.
+When I joined The Graide Network in 2016, I spent a lot of time talking with the founders about the requirements of their platform.
+The first version was unreliable and had fundamental flaws in the way data was stored, so like many companies dealing with a legacy software stack, we faced a choice between rebuilding or refactoring.

+Rebuilding meant we could throw the mess out and restart the project based on the features we knew it had to have.
+We could eliminate inefficiencies, unit test everything, and in three to six months, probably be back where we started.

+Refactoring would be a longer, but likely safer road.
+Every project has the spec that engineers know about and the spec that is locked away in the business team's mind.
+What I mean is that even if we attempted to catalog all the features of The Graide Network's platform, we'd constantly be discovering or remembering new ones.

+This system was over a year old and had undergone many upgrades, so things were patched on top of each other in a way that made relying on the code for spec nearly impossible.
+Rebuilding from the ground up would likely take longer than we thought, and making reasonable estimates was impossible.
+Plus, we'd have to maintain the older system while the new one came online, and that would only slow things down more.

+I did not have a template for dealing with this kind of problem yet, and the rest of my team was not technical, so they really didn't know where to start.
+This wasn't my first time dealing with uncertainty though, so I had an idea of where to start with making this decision.

+### 1. Gather details

+### 2. Talk to your mentors

+### 3. Balance reasoning with your gut